jshakil/itmd-362-pp/pp-02/readme.md

 Then, also list here the keyboard commands to switch between your different virtual desktops (on some operating systems, you might be able to customize the shortcuts to your own liking):

+Ctrl + Left or Right arrow key to move between desktops on Mac

 4. Set up a distraction-free browser.